-- Be clear about your intentions with the business for after you die
+- Be clear about your intentions with your business/practice/service for after you die

-- Do you want the business to continue after you die?
+- Do you want it to continue after you die?
 If so, how, and with whom at the helm?

 - Who do you want to have access to any business bank accounts?